Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Regressing Gabor Fields

 This update keeps the density field of the mixture almost constant, except for the negligible loss of density at the location of the previously "dead" primitives.
 To further facilitate exploration, we keep the momentum statistics of Adam for the revived primitives but reset them for the sampled live primitives to discourage big movements.

 \paragraph{Loss Definition} The main component of our loss is a mix of SSIM \cite{ssim} and L1.
-We further add regularization terms to favor smaller scales to improve render times and a weight decay facilitating compact assets such that unused primitives can be resampled or later pruned.
-Opposed to Gaussian kernels, constraining the frequency content of anisotropic Gabor kernels is substantially more difficult, as limiting a single parameter like the scale will not suffice.
+We further add regularization terms to favor smaller scales to improve render times and a weight decay, facilitating compact assets such that unused primitives can be resampled or later pruned.
+Opposed to Gaussian kernels, constraining the frequency content of anisotropic Gabor kernels is substantially more difficult, as constraining parameters independently will not suffice.
 As seen in Figure~\ref{fig:selectivity_spectral}, depending on their orientation and peak frequency of their harmonic modulation $\omega$, their spectral footprint changes drastically.
 To avoid aliasing, we derive a regularization term as a soft constraint.
 The angular cutoff frequency of each layer is given by

 and the angular Nyquist frequency yields the upper bound.

 We propose